rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Reliance, Central Square Foundation, Sattva Consulting, and the National Skill Development Corporation.
 He also served as the Founder President of Rethinking Economics Delhi University.
-A strong desire to work with the government to create transformative social change brought Rishik to Samagra.
+A strong desire to work with the government to create transformative social change brought him to Samagra.
       Currently, he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/5-1-.jpg
     linkedInProfile: 'https://www.linkedin.com/in/rishiksuri/'
     name: Rishik Suri